AtelierFerrohenge/card/README.md

 	Don't force the playerId to be an int
-	Consider splitting the CardPhase system into a general FSM system Also check if that doesn't already exist somewhere in a form I like
+	Consider splitting the CardPhase system into a general FSM system Also check if that doesn't already exist somewhere in a form I like Add a way to restrict cards from a group